jolynch/website/content/drafts/semver_must_evolve.md

 semantic information in the package name and version number.
 I call it semantic package names and it consists of two changes:

-1. Use package (=module) names to indicate an API has broken
+1. Use package (=module) names to indicate an API has broken, not versions.
 2. Attempt to include a source identifier in the version.

 For example, `elasicsearch5` is the python library that functions with the